infinit/memo/website/templates/pages/docs/src/markdown/kv.md

   string chb_addr = hex(doc.address());
   while (true)
   {
-    // If name is already in the document list, cleanup the data CHB auto it = dl.find(name);
+    // If name is already in the document list, cleanup the data IB auto it = dl.find(name);
     if (it != dl.end())
     {